Energy-Sustainable IoT Connectivity: Vision, Technological Enablers, Challenges, and Future Directions: Energy Efficient Communication Technologies

 \subsection{\uppercase{Radio Stripes}}

-Massive MIMO technology was introduced to address the challenging 5G performance requirements, especially in terms of network coverage, capacity, and THP.
-However, the required high manufacturing and operating expenses, as well as the increased power consumption, make the development and deployment of truly large-scale antenna arrays extremely difficult.
+Massive MIMO technology addresses challenging 5G performance requirements, especially in terms of network coverage, capacity, and THP.
+However, the required high manufacturing and operating expenses, as well as the increased EC, make the development and deployment of truly large-scale antenna arrays extremely difficult.
 This motivates the research on more affordable and low-power MIMO architectures that can scale with the number of antennas more sustainably.
 The metasurface-aided communication architectures overviewed in Section~\ref{EE}-\ref{IRS} constitute one active research front in this direction.
 Indeed, IRSs can be deployed to efficiently assist already-deployed MIMO networks (thus, avoiding the need to install new active HW); while LIS are basically low-power/cost massive MIMO that can replace traditional MIMO HW in many scenarios.
-However, the deployment of IRS/LIS alone may not fulfill all the use cases' constraints/requirements, at least in a near future, for which alternative low-power/cost MIMO architectures are still needed.
+However, the deployment of IRS/LIS alone may not fulfill all the use cases' constraints/requirements, at least in the near future, for which alternative low-power/cost MIMO architectures are still needed.
 That is the case of the radio stripes system discussed in the following.

-Radio stripe systems enable cost/energy-effective distributed massive MIMO implementations \cite{Interdonato.2019}.
-In such a system, antenna elements and circuit-mounted chips (including power amplifiers, phase shifters, filters, modulators, and A/D and D/A converters) are serially located inside the protective casing of a cable or a stripe, which also provides synchronization, data transfer, and power supply via a shared bus.
-Fig.~\ref{radioStripe} illustrates the structure of a radio stripe system.

-Unlike traditional massive MIMO BSs, radio stripes \cite{Interdonato.2019,Lopez.2021}: i) allow imperceptible and flexible installation in existing construction elements and alleviate the problem of deployment permissions, ii) support native system resiliency to failures, and iii) facilitate low power consumption due to the inherent low-complex and distributed architecture functionality.
-Moreover, additional HW, such as temperature/vibration sensors and microphones/speakers, can be deployed in the radio stripes to provide additional features/services, e.g., fire/burglar alarms, earthquake warnings, indoor positioning, and climate monitoring/control.
+Radio stripe systems enable cost/energy-effective distributed massive MIMO \cite{Interdonato.2019}.
+In such a system, with architecture depicted in Figure~\ref{radioStripe}, antenna elements and circuit-mounted chips (including power amplifiers, phase shifters, filters, modulators, and A/D and D/A converters) are serially located inside the protective casing of a cable or a stripe, which also provides synchronization, data transfer, and power supply via a shared bus.
+Unlike traditional massive MIMO BSs, radio stripes \cite{Interdonato.2019,Lopez.2021}: i) allow imperceptible/flexible installation in existing construction elements and alleviate the deployment permissions problem, ii) support native system resiliency to failures, and iii) facilitate low EC due to the inherent low-complex and distributed architecture functionality.
+Also, additional HW, including temperature/vibration sensors and microphones/speakers, can be deployed in the radio stripes to provide additional features/services, e.g., fire/burglar alarms, earthquake warnings, indoor positioning, and climate monitoring/control.